TurtleGod7/Strawberry-Puff-Bot/README.md

 ## Installation

-Please ensure your Python version is 3.6.X and greater.
+Please ensure your Python version is 3.6.X and greater[^1].
 The code will not run on any earlier version of Python.

 1. Clone the repository: